Tmate6/QolPoint/README.md

 QolPoint - A quality of life mac app
 -----------

-QolPoint is an app that lets you execute terminal commands and open files from a simple GUI.
+QolPoint is an app that lets you execute terminal commands and open files from a simple GUI, accesible through a keyboard shortcut.
 It comes with many useful commands built-in, like letting you create **any kind of file in Finder**, **Showing you your current Wifi password** or **ejecting all disks**.
 You cam also add your own commands, and can sort all of these into folders.

+***DEFAULT KEYBOARD SHORTCUT: CMD+E***

 ![SCR-20230131-qso](https://user-images.githubusercontent.com/121255421/215836287-be3859d3-4948-453a-a53e-09cc0bef8402.png)